|Number Of Species||4,000|

 |Special Features||Long antennae and brain located in body not head|

 CockroachThe cockroach, also known as the roach, is found worldwide in every environment and every habitat with the exception of water.
-The cockroach is one of the most commonly known pests to humans of the insects world but plays a vital role in the ecosystem ingesting decomposing materials.
+The cockroach is one of the most commonly known pests to humans of the insect world but plays a vital role in the ecosystem ingesting decomposing materials.

 There are thought to be around 4,000 known species of cockroach in existence but only about 30 of the different species of cockroach are the ones that humans come into contact with.
 Cockroaches are generally not keen on close contact with humans and are only really present if there is enough for them to eat.